Debt cancellation is critical to build peace and alleviate poverty in Somalia.

 As of June 30, 2018:

-- Malnutrition rates across Somalia are among the worst in the world, with more than 1.5 million facing acute food security crises .
+• Malnutrition rates across Somalia are among the worst in the world, with more than 1.5 million people facing acute food security crisis – meaning their lives or livelihoods are in immediate danger.
 More than 900,000 children under age five will be acutely malnourished in 2019.

-- 80 percent of Somalis are illiterate.
-Only 10 percent have access to education.
+• 80% of Somalis are illiterate.
+Only 10% have access to education.

 The government of Somalia does not have the resources to meet the country’s urgent needs and work toward building peace.